swade1987/software-circus-ket-demo/docs/local-machine-setup.md

 ## 1. Setup Packet CLI profile

-You can locate the [API Key](https://app.packet.net/portal#/api-keys) and [Project ID](https://app.packet.net/portal#/projects/list/table) required for the profile by clicking the links in this text.
+You can locate the API Key required for the profile by clicking the [here](https://app.packet.net/portal#/api-keys).

 Once obtained, execute the following command and paste in the necessary values.